anurag2050doit/DSA/README.md

 ## Data Structures and Algorithms

-- `Python` implementations of all problems
+- `Python` implementations of all problems.
-- Covering Basic of different DS and algorithm problem
+- Covering Basic of different DS and algorithm problem.
-- Easy explanation of most common problem
+- Easy explanation of most common problem.
+- Each problem has link to various algorithmic problem website like: Geeks for Geeks, HackerEarth, HackerRank and various others.
+- Well explain for each statement.